For many, lifestyle constraints such as a hectic work schedule or never ending family commitments may be a barrier to getting physically active.

 What abdominal fat says about your health

 Struggling to fit into that old pair of jeans?
-Your waist-to-hip ratio is an indicator of the amount of abdominal fat you have, high levels of adiposity is associated to increased risks of developing obesity, hypertension, type 2 diabetes and other chronic lifestyle diseases.
+Your waist-to-hip ratio is an indicator of the amount of abdominal fat you have.
+High levels of adiposity are associated with increased risks of developing obesity, hypertension, Type 2 diabetes and other chronic lifestyle diseases.

 What’s The Best Workout for Me?